amohapatra3/course-enroll-app/README.md

 ## Overview

-While you cannot enroll in a course using this application, you can view course information, filter courses based on parameters, add courses to cart, and remove courses from the cart.
+While you cannot enroll in a course using this application, you can view course information, filter courses based on parameters, and update a cart with courses.

 ---